 2) No Integration Between Scales & WMS

-I'd ask myself: "what happens if someone asks the clerk something in the middle of this process?
-Or what happens if the clerk has taken notes from 7 different cargo (or customers) on the same piece of paper?"
+I’d ask myself, ” What happens if someone asks the clerk something in the middle of this process?
+Or what happens if the clerk has taken notes from seven different cargo (or customers) on the same piece of paper?”

 I imagine it looks something like this…

-Logistics (and warehousing for this matter) is a lot about being error free.
-But this process is error prone.
+Logistics (and warehousing, for that matter) is a lot about being error-free.
+But this process is error-prone.
 My heart drops when I see no integrations, but what comes next hurts me even worse.

 3) Manually Dimensioning Pallets and Boxes

-Warehouses that are manually weighing boxes or a pallets are prone to error, but warehouses manually measuring boxes or pallets are much worse off.
+Warehouses manually weighing boxes or pallets are prone to error, but warehouses manually measuring boxes or pallets are much worse off.
 The potential for errors increases by a factor of 3 (length x width x height).

 Imagine the amount of errors happening when you're doing 7 different measurements like we said in the example above.